Human Resources Manual

 Corvallis, OR 97331

 Oregon State University is committed to protecting the security, safety, and health of faculty, staff, students and the public; as well as, safeguarding the assets and resources of the University.
-To meet these objectives, the University has adopted new Oregon Administrative Rules, OSU Standards 576-055-0000 to 0160 and 576-056-0000 to 0130, and is announcing the University’s Criminal History Checks Policy for Employment and Service.
+To meet these objectives, the University has adopted OSU Standard 576-055-0000 to 0160 and the University’s Criminal History Checks Policy for Employment and Service.

 Criminal History Checks will be conducted as a condition prior to any applicant, employee or volunteer providing services in a critical or security-sensitive position.
 All categories of unclassified employees, classified employees, graduate assistants, student employees, volunteers and job applicants may be subject to this check.
-To ensure confidentiality and consistency of process across campus, all criminal history checks will be conducted by the Office of Human Resources, in conjunction with the Department of Public Safety.
+To ensure confidentiality and consistency of process across campus, all criminal history checks will be conducted by the Office of Human Resources.
 All criminal history checks will be conducted in a manner that supports the University’s commitment to non-discrimination.

-Criminal History Checks may be fingerprint-based or non-fingerprint-based dependent on residency history of the applicant, access types of the critical or security-sensitive position, or the necessity to verify the identity of an applicant.
-The University has conducted criminal history checks under the existing Oregon University System’s rule.
-With the adoption of Oregon State University’s new OAR, the following areas have been strengthened and more clearly defined:
+Criminal History Checks may be fingerprint-based or non-fingerprint-based dependent on residency history of the applicant, access type(s) of the critical or security-sensitive position, or the necessity to verify the identity of an applicant.

 It is the intent of the Office of Human Resources to annually remind employees and volunteers whose position descriptions are designated as critical or security sensitive of the requirement to report relevant convictions.
 All solicitations, application forms, and announcements for positions designated as critical or security-sensitive will include a statement notifying potential applicants of the intent to request consent to conduct a criminal history check and the fact that such consent will be required for employment or service consideration.

-If you have questions, or would like additional information please contact us at employment at oregonstate.edu.
+If you have questions, or would like additional information please contact us at email@example.com.